mzsmakr/PGSS/README.md

 `manualsubmit.py` update `fort_id` in `gym_images` and `pokemon_id` in `pokemon_images` by reading `Fort_xxx.png` and `Pokemon_yyy.png` in `not_find_img`.
 User need to set xxx for `fort_id` and yyy for `pokedex id` manually.
 This part need to be integrated with `Frontend` of RealDeviceRaidMap in the future.

 ### rssbot.py
 Discord bot to download user submitted raid nearby in your discord server.
 It saves to `SCREENSHOT_SAVE_PATH` in config.py.
+To create discord bot

 ### Running order
 1. Copy config.example.py and rename to config.py.
 Configure config.py based on your setup.